 There are so many reasons why you develop varicose and spider veins.
 In fact, your genes may be upping your risk!
 Even so, you can be proactive about prevention.
-In fact, a few simple lifestyle changes can go a long way towards prevent these veins from developing.
+Just a few simple lifestyle changes can go a long way towards preventing these veins from developing.
 Whether you are starting to see the early signs of varicose or spider veins, or you hope to prevent them altogether, certain workouts can promote healthy veins.
-Why not make this summer your season to sweat these vein-preventing workouts (and show off those healthy legs with pride!)
+Why not make these last few weeks of summer your time to sweat some vein-preventing workouts (and show off those healthy legs with pride!)

 Walking workouts for your veins

 Taking a walk or hike is one of the best ways to give your legs a workout and improve circulation in your legs.
 Walking is a great low-impact exercise that can strengthen your calf muscles and minimize spider or varicose veins.